RlZkhere/Ip-from-device-name/README.md

 # Ip-from-device-name
-This script bash provides to give only the IP address in public/private network
+You must have write permission while running the script This is a script that help for getting only the ip address from nmap Modify it as you want